-Selling is not in self-publishing houses' job descriptions.
+Selling is not in self-publishing companies' job descriptions.
 Writers must promote their own sales from their own inventories.
 Readers may not take chances on a writer's unsold stash in garages or attics.

 Traditional readership is a collective mentality.
 Sellers control the market with price-cutting and generations of exposure.
 Sequels retain demand.
 A history of buying confidence means less promotion.

 Self-published writers struggle for traction.
 Self-published materials rarely have a physical retail presence.
-Retailers, including Amazon, use non-compete contracts to limit where writers can sell productions.
+Retailers, including Amazon, use non-compete contracts to limit where productions are merchandised.

-Inventory management is based on what sells.
-Books must have a stellar history of sales.
+Inventory management is based on what moves.
+Titles must have a stellar history of sales.
 Otherwise, they will not be shelved or warehoused by retailers.
 Rebellious readers are unlikely to find these unique gems.

 Shelf space is claustrophobic.
 Attention creates value in products that are plentiful and known.
 Sales are critical to businesses.
 Retailers make money selling products, not storing them.
 They buy to meet demand.